General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Muhammed Ali was born wherein US state?

-- Who’s the #1 pound-for-pound boxer on this planet in keeping with The Ring’s prime 10 rankings?
+- Who’s the No 1 pound-for-pound boxer on this planet in keeping with The Ring’s high 10 rankings?

 Answers